minutetominute/mysuperheropal/README.md

 *metrics*
 - [ ] generate reports based on their progress
 - [ ] see up-to-date metrics on their dashboard widget
-- [ ] download a CSV containing their calorie data
+- [ ] download a CSV or .xlsx containing their data

 *stretch features*
 - [ ] update progress with fitbit